Gas Furnaces

 With winter around the corner, the first thing that comes to your mind is an effective heating solution!
-A popular choice for North American residents would be gas furnaces that work on the concept of forced air heating.
+A popular choice for North American residents would be gas furnaces that work on forced air heating.

-Modern gas furnaces use the latest technology and have a higher annual fuel utilization efficiency or AFUE of 90%, compared to conventional gas furnaces that provide an AFUE of 56-70%.
+Modern gas furnaces use the latest technology and have a higher annual fuel utilization efficiency or AFUE of 90%, compared to conventional gas furnaces with an AFUE of 56-70%.

-The question is, are there any smarter and more energy-efficient alternatives to gas furnaces?
+The question is, are there any more innovative and more energy-efficient alternatives to gas furnaces?

 Energy-Efficient Alternatives To Gas Furnaces